Laboratory Juliane Glaser

 Goals

-- Characterize new mechanisms by which the epigenetic de-repression of TEs leads to congenital disease.
+- Characterizing new mechanisms by which the epigenetic de-repression of TEs leads to congenital disease.

-- Explore the role of TEs during lineage commitment and tissue shaping.
+- Exploring the role of TEs during lineage commitment and tissue shaping.

-- Decipher how cell-specific expression of TEs in the embryo is influenced by genomic regulation and the gene regulatory landscape.
+- Deciphering how cell-specific expression of TEs in the embryo is influenced by genomic regulation and the gene regulatory landscape.

-- Develop new tools to systematically test the impact of TE insertion on developmental cell type and gene regulation.
+- Developing new tools to systematically test the impact of TE insertion on developmental cell type and gene regulation.

 Approach